AbcSxyZ/open-models-candidacies/README.md

 What if « open source » is not a software topic ?

-> « *Most hackers know that Free Software and Open Source are just two words for the same thing.* »
-> [Bruce Perens](https://lists.debian.org/debian-devel/1999/02/msg01641.html), co-founder of the Open Source Initiative (1999)

 ## Resources & license

 Content under creative commons CC 0 and available on [GitHub](https://github.com/AbcSxyZ/open-education-mission), find related resources on a [Zotero shared library](https://www.zotero.org/groups/5511462/nantes-university/library).